Customer loyalty is a measure of how satisfied your customers are and how likely they are to share their experience with others:

 - 36.5% of shoppers said they would spend more on products if they were loyal to a brand, even if they found cheaper options elsewhere.

-Here are the steps to take in order to continually improve the customer experience of your brand during the Coronavirus.
+Here are the steps to take in order to continually improve the customer experience of your brand.

-Here are 14 excellent ways to boost customer loyalty during (and after) the Coronavirus pandemic.
+Here are 14 excellent ways to boost customer loyalty during periods of economic slow-downs.

 1) Invest in Customer Engagement Initiatives